Haruka tells Anna about the family history, Daisuke, and Kato as she prepares to make the biggest sacrifice to her kitsune.

 Chapter Twenty-Five: Eda-Kimoto:

-May 30th, 2009, 9:00 p.m.
+May 23rd, 2009, 9:00 p.m.

 Haruka looked out of the corner of her eye at her victim.
 The younger woman sat in the big black and gold chair near the window.
 Haruka had put knock-out dust in the Hell Butterfly and sent it to Kimoto Manor.
 Now, her grandmother held her still and silent telepathically in the chair.
 Anna stared on at her with hate in her eyes.
 Haruka ignored the look and kept talking.

-“Funny story about the solution to keep us alive.
-Our ancestor, Touya, had fallen in love with this young woman named Arisu.
+“It’s a funny story about the solution to keep us alive,” she went on, “Our ancestor, Touya, had fallen in love with this young woman named Arisu.
 He wanted to court her so badly.
 However, he was a shy boy.
 He couldn’t gather up the courage to even ask her out.
-So, Touya decided to watch over and follow Arisu around.
-It all seemed harmless in the beginning.
-Touya watched his infatuation grow up into a beautiful young woman.
+So Touya decided to watch over and follow Arisu around.
+He watched his infatuation grow up into a beautiful young woman.
 Arisu had grown so beautiful that it caught the attention of other men in Kyoto, much to Touya’s displeasure.
 However, he still loved Arisu.

 “One evening, Arisu was going home.
 Touya watched her walk up to her front door.
 It looked like a normal night once more.
-But suddenly, a strange man wandered over to the young woman.
-He tried to seduce Arisu, but she refused because she was to merry a nobleman in three nights and wanted to stay a virgin until then.
+Suddenly, a strange man wandered over to the young woman.
+He tried to seduce Arisu, but she refused because she was to marry a nobleman in three nights and wanted to stay a virgin until then.
 This other man got angry and tried to rape Arisu.
 She fought back in vain.
 Touya couldn’t stomach his object of desire about to be violated.
 He had to do something before his beloved died.

-“So, Touya summoned his kitsune to the rescue.
-The fox did the job too well; it killed both the would-be rapist and Arisu herself.
+“Touya summoned his kitsune to the rescue.
+The kitsune did the job too well; it killed both the would-be rapist and Arisu herself.
 When it had returned to its master, Touya raced over to Arisu’s dead body.
-He mourned in sorrow and horror at what he had done.
-He didn’t mean to kill her, really.
-But then, something strange happened.
+He mourned in horror at what he had done.
+He didn’t mean to kill her, really, but then something strange happened.

-“I’m sorry, what?” she asked a sweet, mocking tone.
+“I’m sorry, what?” she asked a sweet mocking tone.
 Anna tried to open her mouth, but it was forced shut with Haruka’s powers.
 The old woman smirked as she decided to humor her granddaughter.
 Haruka slowly removed the hold over Anna’s mouth.
 The younger woman breathed out hard.

 “So you decided that murder was the only way to survive?!?”
 Anna snapped.
 Haruka smiled and shook her head.

-“Not always dearest,” she replied.
-“Since Touya’s discovery, we only took dying souls that wanted to die.
+“Not always dearest,” she replied, “Since Touya’s discovery, we only took dying souls that wanted to die.
 Soon, our kitsune wanted more.
 How could we deny our beloved pets?
-So, our hunts began.
+So our hunts began.
 However, some of us were just disappointments, like your father.”
 Anna glared at her coldly.

 “Papa was a good man!” she declared.
 Haruka snorted at her.

-“Your father was a failure!” she argued.
-“I taught him the family’s witchcraft and beliefs.
+“Your father was a failure,” she argued, “I taught him the family’s witchcraft and beliefs.
 Did he learn it?
 He threw it all away in shame!
-When your father saw his brothers and I kill a woman for our kitsune, he ran off in the woods to vomit!
+When your father saw his brothers and I kill a woman for our kitsune, he ran off in the woods to vomit.
 Your father refused to kill anyone for his kitsune.
-He finally couldn’t take anymore of our proud family and ran away from home!”
+He finally couldn’t take anymore of our proud family and ran away from home.”
 Her granddaughter sneered at her.

 “Don’t limp Kato-san into this fucking mess!”
 Anna yelled.